How to set up your matches

 Try always to respond to requests for matches - especially if they have been sent to you personally.
 Players who enter the tennis Bermuda Triangle make things tricky for their opponents!

 If you have to reschedule a match give as much time as possible - and if you are on the wrong end of a rescheduling, try to be sympathetic; you never know when you may have to do the same.
-There are rules for walkovers and forfeits, but everyone would much prefer to see matches played.
+There are rules for walkovers, but everyone would much prefer to see matches played.